letmaik/node-virtualcam/README.md

 ## Installation

-This package is Windows-only for now and not yet published on npm.
+This package is Windows-only for now.

 From admin command prompt:
 ```sh